Angry-Potato/fxpotato/README.md

 The `-d` option is not required, and will default to today if not specified.

+Or you can use `fxpotato help getrate` to get slightly more detailed help.

 ## Development
 To run tests, run the rake task `rake test`, this will run unit and feature tests.
 If you have docker installed, you can run all tests in a container using the rake task `rake docker_test`.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.